MarkNaeem/move_base_sequence/README.md

 ## Nodes, topics, services, parameters
 #### Nodes:
-- ***move_base_sequence:*** the one that runs the actionlib server that handles everythig about the goals sequence handling.
+- ***move_base_sequence:*** the one that runs the actionlib server that handles everything about the goals sequence handling.

 #### topics:
-- ***wayposes:***  PoseArray, a visulaization topic that shows the regiestered goals.
-It can also be sued to pass precalculated set of goals all at once by publihsing on it.
+- ***wayposes:***  PoseArray, a visualization topic that shows the registered goals.
+It can also be sued to pass precalculated set of goals all at once by publishing on it.
 - ***path:*** Path, visualization topic that draws the path that connects goals together.
 - ***corner_pose:*** Pose, the topic that is used to append new goals to the goals sequence.